go-aah/docs/getting-started.md

 Open up your browser, navigate to address [http://localhost:8080](http://localhost:8080) to see you first aah application in action.

-## Next move on to application configuration
+## Next move onto application configuration

 Learn more about [application configuration](app-config.html) and customize your application.